Best easy access savings accounts, July 2024 – earn up to 5.2%

 Note that some banks and building societies offer introductory rates to entice you to open an account, so it is a good idea to keep an eye on rates and switch to another account when the rate drops.

-With the Bank of England raising interest rates to 5.25% before deciding to pause more hikes, there's been a recent flurry of activity in the savings market.
+Despite the stagnant base rate, there's been a recent flurry of activity in the savings market.
 This means some of the best rates may not hang around for long, so you may need to be quick if you spot a good rate.

-At the same time, you may find a market-leading account you opened a few months ago is not offering such a good rate anymore - so it's worth shopping around on a regular basis to ensure your savings are working as hard as possible.
+And if a market-leading account that you opened a few months ago is not offering a good rate anymore - it's worth shopping around regularly to ensure your savings are working as hard as possible.

 If you breach the limits, the penalty is normally a loss of interest, or falling onto a lower interest rate.